 Cummings School of Veterinary Medicine is recognized internationally for faculty contributions to the study of zoonotic infectious diseases—illnesses that can spread between animals and people.
 During the COVID-19 pandemic in 2020, United States Agency for International Development (USAID) chose Tufts to lead its $100 million Strategies to Prevent Spillover (STOP Spillover) program.
 Directed by Dr. Deborah T. Kochevar, a Tufts faculty member, former Cummings School dean, and former acting provost of the University, STOP Spillover’s mission was to reduce the risk of zoonotic viral diseases that can “spill over” from animals to humans.
-Kochevar is also a long-term trustee of Cummings Foundation.
+Kochevar is also a former trustee of Cummings Foundation.

 In Africa, Cummings School has a significant role in the One Health component of University of Global Health Equity, the international university formed in 2015 by Dr. Paul Farmer and Partners In Health with major joint support from Cummings Foundation and Bill and Melinda Gates Foundation.